mmarkin/GPS-NTP-Timeserver/README.md

 Wiring

 My time server does not have to be portable as Cristiano's is so it is AC powered only.

-If a PIR motion sensor is used to automatically turn the OLED displays on only when someone is near enough to see them, it is connected to A0 on the NodeMCU.
-Alternatively, a simple SPDT switch that connects A0 to either ground or +3.3 volts could be used.
-If it is not desired to turn the displays off, just connect A0 permanently to +3.3 volts or comment out the "if (PIRvalue < 500)" block of statements in the main.cpp file.

 Schematic diagram